rutgersdh/caridischo/_musicdh/musicdh047.md

 ---
 pid: musicdh047
 musicdh_genre: edition
-label: Digital Mozart score Viewer (MoVi)
+label: Digital Interactive Mozart Edition (DIME)
-claimed_category: digital edition
+claimed_category: digital edition, music encoding
 link: https://dme.mozarteum.at/movi/en
 status: active
 open_access: 'TRUE'
-creators: Ulrich Leisinger, Norbert Dubowy, Felix founder, Franz Kelnreiter, Mirijam Beier, Iacopo Cividini, Till Reininghaus, Oleksii Sapov
+creators: Ulrich Leisinger (director DME), Norbert Dubowy (managing editor), Felix Gründer, Franz Kelnreiter, Mirijam Beier, Iacopo Cividini, Oleksii Sapov
-stewards: Digital Mozart Edition, International Mozarteum Foundation, Salzburg; The Packard Humanities Institute
+stewards: Digital Mozart Edition (DME), Salzburg Mozarteum Foundation; The Packard Humanities Institute
-blurb: The Digital Interactive Music Edition is a fully digital edition; the music is generated as a digital image directly from the underlying code.
-The digital edition of Wolfgang Amadé Mozart's musical works provided in DME::Music relies on the complete encoding of the music according to the principles of the Music Encoding Initiative (MEI), a subset of XML.
+blurb: The Digital Interactive Mozart Edition (DIME) aims at being the first fully digital edition of Wolfgang Amadé Mozart's musical works.
+While the music is encoded in the XML format of the Music Encoding Initiative (MEI), accompanying texts may be encoded in TEI or in other machine-readable formats.
+The core of DIME consists in digitally re-mastered representations of the musical text of the Neue Mozart-Ausgabe, updated and enriched for online display.
+In a second approach, DIME also offers new editions of selected works that are digitally edited entirely from scratch.
+  DIME uses its own web interface, MoVi – The digital Mozart score viewer, for rendering.
-tools_used: OMR, MEI
+tools_used: MEI, Verovio
 notes: NA
 order: '46'
 layout: musicdh_item